Dog bites can happen when it’s least expected and can leave victims with lasting physical and emotional scars.

 The Law Firm of Flora Templeton Stuart works on a contingency fee basis.
 That means we only get paid if you get paid in your truck wreck injury case.
 Contact an experienced Kentucky dog bite accident attorney Flora Templeton Stuart at (888) 782-9090 for a free initial consultation twenty-four hours a day/seven days a week.

 Those who have suffered a dog bite injury in Kentucky should speak with our qualified dog bite lawyer at the Law Firm of Flora Templeton Stuart.
 We have decades of experience and have produced tens of millions of dollars in results.
 Contact us today and schedule a free, no-obligation consultation.
-We serve our communities all across Kentucky with offices in Bowling Green, Glasgow, Greenville and Russellville, Kentucky.
+We serve our communities all across Kentucky with offices in Bowling Green, Glasgow, Greenville, Kentucky.